Christian literature

 Christian literature is the literary aspect of Christian media, and it constitutes a huge body of extremely varied writing.

+History

+The Christian genre spans a variety of media and art forms that highlight Christian beliefs, narratives, and moral teachings.
+At its core are the lessons of Jesus Christ, the gospel, and the mission of the Great Commission.
+Common themes include virtues like love, faith, forgiveness, and hope, as well as the idea of resurrection.
+Stories often center on the struggle between good and evil, showcasing personal transformation and salvation.

+Christianity has long influenced artistic expression, with Christian art and architecture thriving during the medieval and Renaissance eras under church sponsorship.
+The historical link between patrons and artists reflects the faithful’s bond with God, seen in the tradition of patron saints.

+The rise of mass media transformed the spread of Christian works, notably with the printing press.
+The Gutenberg Bible, produced in the 1450s, was a pioneering printed book in Europe and a landmark in publishing history.
+The Christian Bible is widely regarded as the best-selling book ever, with billions of copies circulated globally.

+Key works in this genre include John Bunyan’s The Pilgrim’s Progress (1678), an allegory of a Christian’s path to salvation.
+It inspired later writers like C.S.
+Lewis, whose The Chronicles of Narnia echoes its themes, and has been likened to J.K.
+Rowling’s Harry Potter series.
+Vincent van Gogh drew inspiration from Bunyan’s tale, while classics like Dante’s Divine Comedy and John Milton’s Paradise Lost appear in the stained glass of Princeton University Chapel.

 Scripture

 While falling within the strict definition of literature, the Bible is not generally considered literature.
 However, the Bible has been treated and appreciated as literature; the King James Version in particular has long been considered a masterpiece of English prose, whatever may be thought of its religious significance.
 Several retellings of the Bible, or parts of the Bible, have also been made with the aim of emphasising its literary qualities.

 Christian devotional literature

 Devotionals are often used by Christians in order to help themselves grow closer in their relationship with God and learn how to put their faith into practice.

 Christian non-fiction

 Letters, theological treatises and other instructive and devotional works have been produced by Christian authors since the times of Jesus.
 For early Christian times almost all writing would be non-fiction, including letters, biblical commentaries, doctrinal works and hagiography.
 See Patristics.

 Since the invention of the printing press non-fictional literature has been used for the dissemination of the Christian message, and also for disseminating different viewpoints within Christianity.
 The tract (a small pamphlet containing an explanation of some point, or an appeal to the reader) was in use at the time of the Reformation and continues to be used as a part of proselytization.